A lower bound for classical Kloosterman sums and an application: Introduction

 \section{Introduction}

 The classical Kloosterman sum $S(a,b;c)$ is given by where $a,b$ are integers, $c$ is a natural number and $\overline{x}(c)$ denotes the multiplicative inverse of $x$ modulo $c$.
-In 1926, Kloosterman sums were introduced to solve the following problem: Given natural numbers $u,v,w,z$ and $n$, Kloosterman obtained an asymptotic formula in \cite{Kloosterman} for the number of representations of a natural number $n$ in the form $ux^2+vy^2+wz^2+ zt^2.$ The sums for the special case of $a=0 $ or $b=0 $ are called Ramanujan sums.
+The sums for the special case of $a=0 $ or $b=0 $ are called Ramanujan sums.
 Kloosterman sums appear in various problems in number theory.
-One of the important places of its occurrence is in the Kuznetsov trace formula \cite[Theorem 1]{Kuz}.
-Recently the non-vanishing aspect of Kloosterman sums has been used in \cite[Theorem 2]{BDS} and \cite{JD} to obtain discrepancy results for the distribution of eigenvalues of Hecke operators.
-Whenever we have non-vanishing of a sum, a natural question that arises is whether we can obtain a lower bound for the same.
+One of the important places of its occurrence is in the Kuznetsov trace formula \cite[Theorem 1]{Kuz} and Petersson's trace formula.
+Recently, the non-vanishing aspect of Kloosterman sums has been used in \cite[Theorem 2]{BDS} and \cite{JD} to obtain discrepancy results for the distribution of eigenvalues of Hecke operators.
+Whenever we have non-vanishing of a sum, a natural question to ask is whether we can obtain a lower bound for the same.
+To the best of our knowledge, no such lower bound for Kloosterman sums has been established in the literature.
 In the next section, we answer this question for $S(a,b;c),$ where $(ab,c)=1$.
-First, we state our main result on the obtained lower bound of classical Kloosterman sums. \begin{theorem} Let $c$ be an odd natural number such that $c=df$ where $f$ is squarefree and $d$ is a powerful number with $(d,f)=1$.
-Let $a,b$ integers such that $(ab,c)=1$ and $ab$ is a quadratic residue modulo each prime dividing $d$ (and hence, $ab$ is a square modulo $d$ by Hensel's lemma and Chinese remainder theorem).
+First, we obtain the following lower bound for classical Kloosterman sums. \begin{theorem} Let $c$ be an odd natural number such that $c=du$, where $u$ is squarefree and $d$ is a powerful number with $(d,u)=1$.
+Let $a,b$ be integers such that $(ab,c)=1$ and $ab$ is a quadratic residue modulo each prime dividing $d$ (and hence, $ab$ is a square modulo $d$ by Hensel's lemma and Chinese remainder theorem).
 Then

-where $\tau(f)$ is the number of positive divisors of $f$.
+where $\omega(d)$ is the number of distinct prime divisors of $d$, $\tau(u)$ is the number of positive divisors of $u,$ and $\phi(u)$ denotes the Euler's phi function of $u$.
 If $ab$ is a quadratic non-residue modulo a prime dividing $d$ (and hence $ab$ is not a square modulo $d$), then $S(a,b;c)=0$. \end{theorem}